Zio Enzo is possibly not the uncle of anyone I know.

 The Mediterranean also produces millions of liters of wine every year, which means you can get it anywhere and everywhere.

 Americans see a bottle of wine and start thinking all kinds of high-culture thoughts… Oh, if only I could marry a famous neurosurgeon so we could afford to drink wine with dinner!

 Over here, wine means something totally different.
 It’s just a fact of daily life–a lot of people in small towns drink something that’s homemade and not very good.

-My in-laws buy wine in 5 litre jugs from a neighboring farmer, and then water it down before drinking.
-Nobody had to marry a neurosurgeon to make that happen–it’s cheap and locally made and doesn’t make you go blind.
+My (now ex) in-laws buy wine in 5-litre jugs from a neighboring farmer, and then water it down before drinking.
+Nobody had to marry a neurosurgeon to make that happen–it’s cheap and local and doesn’t make you go blind.

 In any case, I suspect that many or most of your average Europeans haven’t been inside a museum since they were taken there on a high school field trip.